sebasgarcep/wasm-compiler/docs/LANGUAGE_DESIGN.md

 ## Entrypoint

-The entrypoint for the program is a function named `main`.
+The entrypoint for the program is a function named `main` which takes an array of string values as input.

 ## Code splitting